BBOXX/CatOps/README.md

 folder in the same directory, and will then be automatically imported and callable using the function name.

-## Why CatOps?
+## Why CatOps

 - NoOps.
   - Deploy, rewrite, and redeploy FaaS easily with no worrying about setting up and managing servers.
   - Only charged when CatOps is called.

 - Codify common maintenance procedures.
   - Perform high level actions without intimate low level knowledge.
   - Prevent errors doing complicated but routine tasks.

 - Unify documentation.
   - CatOps can act as a unified go-to location for help, merging/pooling all documentation into one place.

 - Transparency.
   - Team members can see all actions taken by others in solving a problem.
 Organic learning.
   - No 'go-to' person for certain maintenance tasks.
   - Everyone aware of server changes.
 No-one surprised that the server is down if they see `/meow restart server` in the chat.
   - Spread knowledge; everyone becomes equally capable of solving problems.
   - Out of date help messages or documentation is more obvious to everyone.

 - Context-aware suggestions, suggest actions and display help depending on context.
   - Docs/procedures/etc are useful, but can be too much to read through, hard to find, not up to date.
   - Reduce clutter when trying to figure out next actions.

 - Reduce context switching.
   - No need for bash, Linux, ssh or VPN to fix most server issues.
   - No checking server logs.
   - Easily accesible and readble output.

 - Control access.
   - Only gives necessary access, no unnecessary ssh-ing into production!

 ## Features